-The dark Orion countertop basin shelf fits neatly with the industrial theme but has also been set at a height that is comfortable for Sarah to use.
-With no pedestal or plumbing in the way, Sarah is free to pull her wheelchair right up to the basin, whilst her family can also use it in comfort.
+The dark Orion countertop basin shelf fits neatly with the industrial theme but has also been set at a height that is comfortable for a wheelchair user.
+With no pedestal or plumbing in the way, Sarah and Nila are free to pull their wheelchair right up to the basin, whilst their families can also use it in comfort.

 Height is a major consideration when it came to adding accessories to this bathroom.
-Towel rails and mirrors are set at a comfortable height for Sarah, although supplementary accessories could also be added to suit the other family members.
+Towel rails and mirrors are set at a comfortable height for a wheelchair user, although supplementary accessories could also be added to suit the other family members.
 The false wall provides a handy space for storing items whilst a chair has been provided for additional storage.

 Discover more about Independent Living bathrooms